bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 After creating the two SSM Command Documents, you can apply them to your Bottlerocket nodes.

-The following steps will apply the first SSM Command Document (named `update-bottlerocket-node` above) to your Bottlerocket nodes.
+The following steps apply the first SSM Command Document (named `update-bottlerocket-node` above) to your Bottlerocket nodes.

 1. Go to the [SSM Console](https://console.aws.amazon.com/systems-manager/).
 2. Click on "Documents" in the left-hand menu.